NullPounce/pounce-keys/README.md

-# Update: changed my username and wont guide any more detailed custom stealth options (see recent update bellow in stealth section)
+# Update: changed my username, updating this and adding full video guides on more stealth will be a bit)
-as much as I love working on this project, I need to find the time to do so.

 TODO:
-add tab for reddit, twitter, firefox
+add tab for reddit, twitter, firefox (the message sender does not use ssl as of right now)
 # Listener Features ![Linode](https://img.shields.io/badge/Supports-Linode-green)  ![Linode](https://img.shields.io/badge/Kali-Linux-blue)

 ✅ reads hidden notifications in locked state (grabs google code before owner sees it)

 ✅ grabs almost all text on the screen the user is looking at.

-✅ works over WAN
+✅ works over WAN without open ports on phones end

-✅ filtered tabs for different apps to reduce logs for easy reading (many revissions and re-compiles with many high filtered precise tweaks to make this work)
+✅ filtered tabs for different apps to reduce logs for easy reading

 ✅ 300+ lines of error free custom code